Development

 2. Ensure it follows the SKILL.md standard

-3. Submit to the marketplace via their contribution process
+3. Submit via their contribution process

 Frequently Asked Questions